 In my preschool years, I enjoyed Disney afternoon cartoons, “Rescue 911,” “Family Matters,”The Cosby Show,” and the show I called “Michelle” that was actually titled “Full House.”
 However, at some point in preschool or early grade school, my mom decided my sister and I played less creatively after watching TV, and that Michelle Tanner was too sassy, so she cut us off for years.
 She was probably wise to do so, even though we complained at the time.
 Plus, “Ghostwriter” on PBS was totally rad.

-My best friend from kindergarten through 2nd grade was Ashley R., a girl who lived a few streets over and whose dog was famous.
+My best friend from kindergarten through 2nd grade was Ashley R., a girl who lived a few streets over with her famous dog.
 Alvin was an Australian terrier who would howl along whenever he heard “Row, Row, Row Your Boat” or “Happy Birthday.”
 This made him popular at show-and-tell, and he was even on the local morning TV program.
-Ashley’s house was always impressively messy, and she had two much-older siblings.
-Her brother was already out of the house by the time Ashley began kindergarten, and her sister was in junior high.
+Ashley R.’s house was always impressively messy, and she had two much-older siblings.
+Her brother was already out of the house by the time Ashley R. began kindergarten, and her sister was in junior high.
 Meanwhile, as the older child in my family, I had very few links to what was “cool.”

 Then there were my classmates like Kaylee, whose deteriorating apartment community included a giant retention pond.
 My mom always warned us not to go near retention ponds, and here was this complex with one front-and-center – with a brazen fountain in the middle!
 At Kaylee’s house for her 6th birthday, a girl my age told me about trying beer.
 That HER DAD GAVE HER.
 I was scandalized, picturing a father convincing his daughter to slam back cans of Budweiser (instead of the more likely scenario of the dad letting her have one sip so she’d stop asking what it tasted like.)
 The girl also had a broken arm, so I worried about her home life.
 (I paid close attention during lessons about stranger danger and child abuse.)
 Later, I was talking with Kaylee’s mom and grandmother when I asked her mom, “How old are you?”